OctopusDeploy/blog/blog/2019-08/devops-in-state-government/index.md

 ![Illustration showing an infinite feedback loop surrounding a government building](blogimage-devopgovernment.png)

-Governments are often known as slow moving bureaucracies, but that doesn’t mean it’s impossible to implement better processes within government agencies.
+Governments are often slow moving bureaucracies, but that doesn’t mean it’s impossible to implement better processes within government agencies.

 In 2011, I was hired as a Configuration Manager at a small US state government agency.
+I was  given a challenging mandate that took years to achieve:

-I was tasked with automating the manual processes to improve the reliability of software deployment, reduce the length of time it took to deliver, and to try eliminating the need to deploy on weekends.
-This was a challenging mandate and it took years to achieve.
+- Automate the manual processes to improve the reliability of software deployment.
+- Reduce the length of time it took to deliver.
+- Eliminate the need to deploy on weekends.

-In this post, I'll cover the approaches I took to achieve this and cover some of the common pitfalls that you may face in a similar environment.
+In this post, I'll cover the approaches I took to achieve this, and I’ll cover some of the common pitfalls you might face in a similar environment.

 - Prioritizing and tackling the biggest problems first.
 - Building vs buying tools.